Crypto0/crypto.github.io/index.md

 # CTF?

 CTFs (Capture The Flag) are contests in the realm of computer security.
 It generally comes in two flavors, Jeopardy or Attack-Defense.
-The first one is the most common and consists of a few categories of challenges, from simple to highly complex ones.
-We at pogTeam focus at:
+The first one is the most common and consists of a few categories of challenges, from simple to highly complex ones. i focus at :

     * Web
     * Steganography